 - Also known as submucous fibroids, they grow into the endometrial cavity.
 They are the rarest ones, but when present they may cause severe bleeding.
 Moreover, this type of fibroids can distort and/or block a woman's Fallopian tubes.

 - They can be either subserosal or submucosal, but only attached to the uterine wall by a peduncle, that is, a stalk-like growth.

 As regards their relationship with female infertility, fibroids may lead to certain complications based on their size and the grade of severity, including compression on the Fallopian tubes, implantation failure, recurrent miscarriages, etc.

-Uterine fibroids can be removed and the woman is likely to recover her fertility by undergoing a myomectomy (also known as fibroidectomy) to remove the fibroids.
+Uterine fibroids can be removed and the patient is likely to recover her fertility by undergoing a myomectomy (also known as fibroidectomy) to have the fibroids removed.